Wills, Trusts, & The Estate Planning Process in New York

 You Can Also Create a Trust

-Here’s why trusts are so valuable to your estate planning.
-Trust assets do not have to pass through the probate process for the property to be transferred to the people you love.
+Here’s why trusts are so valuable to your estate planning: Trust assets do not have to pass through the probate process for the property to be transferred to the people you love.
 By skipping probate, you avoid a public court process.
 Where a will becomes a public document, open for others to look through, and even fight over, the assets and contents of a trust are more confidential.
-A well-crafted trust will likely save your family thousands in probate fees and potential legal costs from infighting.
+A well-crafted trust can save your family thousands in probate fees and potential legal costs from infighting.

 What Assets Cannot be Placed in a Trust?